drmonkeyninja/cakephp-video-helper/README.md

     composer require drmonkeyninja/cakephp-video-helper

-Alternatively copy the plugin to your app/Plugin directory and rename the plugin's directory 'Video'.
+Alternatively copy the plugin to your app/Plugin directory and rename the plugin's directory 'VideoEmbed'.

 Then add the following line to your bootstrap.php to load the plugin.

-    CakePlugin::load('Video');
+    CakePlugin::load('VideoEmbed');

 Usage